joelabruce/ai/README.md

 * MNIST Hand-written Digits Neural Networks
   * A simple fully connected neural network that uses Softmax and Cross Entropy Loss.
   * An implementation using convolutional neural network.

+## Goals of project
+  * To develop a set of tools to allow simple creation of complex neural networks.
+  * Only implement and optimize functions that directly impact this goal.
+  * Though many features *could* be implemented for things such as matrix identities or determinants, those operations will only be implemented as deemed useful to creating sophisticated neural networks.
+Right now they are not implemented because currently no layers need them to function.
+  * Work to keep the code base as clutter free as possible.
+Actively remove functions that are not providing value to the end goal of simply creating neural networks.